Skip to content

 ) -> TemporalGraph:

-"""Reads a temporal graph from a pandas data frame.
+"""Read a temporal graph from a DataFrame.

-The data frame is expected to have a minimum of two columns `v` and `w`
+The DataFrame is expected to have a minimum of two columns `v` and `w`

 that give the source and target nodes of edges.
-Additional column names to
+Each row in the DataFrame is

 mapped to one temporal edge.
-Additional columns in the data frame will be
+Additional columns in the DataFrame will be

 mapped to edge attributes.